DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/multus-underlay/install.md

     !!! note

-        It is not recommended to enable MacVLAN and SRIOV at the same time.
-In addition, SRIOV requires hardware support, so make sure that the physical host's NIC supports SRIOV before installation.
+        It is not recommended to enable MacVLAN and SR-IOV at the same time.
+In addition, SR-IOV requires hardware support, so make sure that the physical host's NIC supports SR-IOV before installation.

 7. When the configuration is complete, click `Install`.